Conversation with KNMA Director and Chief Curator Roobina Karode

 The history of Indian abstraction is a key curatorial interest for you.
 Most recently, you curated an exhibition looking at six decades of painting by Ganesh Haloi.
 Titled ‘Re-citations: Rhymes about Land, Water and Sky’, the show is organised by KNMA in collaboration with the Birla Academy of Art and Culture in Kolkata.
 What drives your interest and continued investment in Indian abstraction?

-I do not think the term abstract as used by Clement Greenberg holds meaning for us.
+I do not think the term "abstract" as used by Clement Greenberg holds meaning for us.
 S.H.
-Raza defied it by saying my works are not abstract but loaded with content.
+Raza defied it by saying his works are not abstract but loaded with content.
 Ganesh Haloi enjoys the process of abstraction but does not comply with the term “abstract art”.
 Although his works from the last few decades are often hastily interpreted as abstract, what we see on the canvas or pictorial ground is a refined expression of his deep engagement with the cultural history of both Bengal and Nature.
 His place-conscious memories take on a life of their own in his poetics of line, colour and textures, in iterations of land, water and sky.

 But it would be a limitation if we only stressed on my interest in Indian Abstraction.
 I have been equally, if not more, drawn to the history of figuration and enjoyed curating exhibitions that critically examined the artistic preoccupations of M.F.
 Husain, F.N.
 Souza, Somnath Hore, Rameshwar Broota, Nalini Malani, Bhupen Khakhar, Arpita Singh, Sudhir Patwardhan, Gulammohammed Sheikh, and Atul Dodiya, to name a few.